Assistant Professor and Gallery Director for the Department of Art

 BFA - Indiana University of Pennsylvania

 MFA - University of Illinois Urbana-Champaign

-Hannah Israel has been appointed to the newly created position of Gallery Director for the Department of Art.
+Hannah Israel is the Gallery Director of the Illges Gallery and a Professor of Art in the Department of Art.
 Ms. Israel received her Master of Fine Arts in Sculpture from the University of Illinois Urbana-Champaign and her Bachelors Degree in Art History at Indiana University of Pennsylvania.
 She has taught at the University of Illinois Urbana-Champaign and Cornell University, Ithaca, NY.
 Prior to moving here, Ms. Israel worked at The International Studio and Curatorial Program and James Cohan Gallery in New York City.
 She has curated several group exhibitions, exhibited her own work nationally and worked on collaborative projects with other artists.
 Hannah Israel received The Elizabeth Art Foundation Studio Arts Grant, The Daedalus Art Foundation Grant, and The Creative and Performing Arts Fellowship.